Unf0undedOmn1s/cpp-studies/README.md

 ## How to Use

-1. Open the code files in your C++ IDE or editor (e.g., Visual Studio Code).
+1. Open the code files in C++ IDE or editor (e.g., Visual Studio Code).
 2. Read the comments and notes for explanations.
 3. Compile and run the `.cpp` files to see the output and experiment with the code.